Looking for love online

 Dear Lost in LOVE,

-It seems like many people know at least one person who has met a new friend, activity partner, and yes, even a love interest online.
-In fact, according to Pew Research, one out of every ten Americans have used an online dating service or mobile app.
-While more and more people are starting a relationship online (some of which end up being long-term), the process is not without its risks.
-It sounds like you've made a connection with a person and are interested in exploring that connection further.
-By taking some precautions, you can meet your online boyfriend and start to get a better idea of how he really feels about you, and just as important, how you feel about him.
+It seems like online dating services are here for the long haul, as these platforms continue to attract and facilitate connections between more and more people every day.
+In fact, according to RAINN, over 40 million Americans are using online dating services or apps to meet new people.
+It sounds like you've made a connection with a person you like, and you're interested in exploring that connection further, which is great!
+However, the online dating process isn't without its risks.
+By taking some precautions, you can meet your online boyfriend and start to get a better idea of how he really feels about you, and just as vital, how you feel about him.

-One factor to consider is that although you've communicated online and over the phone with your boyfriend, he is still in many respects a stranger.
-We may wish it weren't so, but people do lie about themselves online.
-As you decide whether or not to meet him, you may want to prepare yourself to deal with the possibility that he has not been truthful about his age, job, background, relationship status, or other important parts of his life.
+One factor to consider is that, although you've communicated online and over the phone with your boyfriend, he's still, in many respects, a stranger.
+Unfortunately, people do sometimes lie about themselves online.
+As you decide whether or not to meet him in-person, you may want to consider how you would handle the situation if he hasn't been truthful about his age, job, background, relationship status, or other key aspects of his life.
+While people using dating apps and websites commonly meet in person, you may still choose to take precautions as you do so in order to keep you both safe.

-- Meet in a public place, and bring a friend along.
+- Meeting in a public place and bring a friend along, if you can.
 For example, you could meet at a shopping center and have your friend nearby.
-Not only can your friend help get you out of any sticky situations, s/he can also debrief with you later about what you think of your new friend.
+Not only can your friend help get you out of any sticky situations, they can also debrief with you later about what you think of your new friend.

-- Do not meet someone alone.
-If s/he insists on meeting alone, there should be big, flashing warning lights going off in your mind.
+- Avoid meeting someone in private.
+If they insist on meeting alone, that can be a warning sign.
 Someone who is truly interested in you will be happy to meet in public.

-- Continue to meet in public for awhile.
-Don't go home with this person until you know her/him well (knowing someone well includes knowing some of their friends, and having had some of your friends or family meet her/him, knowing their living situation, and being able to speak openly with her/him about what you are and are not comfortable with).
+- Continuing to meet in public for awhile.
+Get to know this person well before you decide to go home with them.
+This can include knowing some of their friends and having some of your friends and family meet them.
+This can also be learning about their living situation and speaking about what you are or aren't comfortable with.

-As you can see, the main emphasis when meeting someone new is to let people who care about you know where you will be and who you will be with.
-Telling a friend or family member has the added benefit of creating a supportive network of people who will be able to discuss your feelings with you before and after you meet your online acquaintance.
+By sharing who you'll be with, when you'll be meeting them, and where, you'll be able to reduce your risk of any untoward situations.
+Additionally, telling a friend or family member has the added benefit of creating a supportive network of people who will be able to discuss your feelings with you before and after you meet your online acquaintance.

-Moving on to your question about if your online boyfriend "really means" when he says he loves you — no one can determine this except for you and him.
-It may help to ask yourself some questions, such as:
+Furthermore, with regards to your question about whether or not your online boyfriend "really means" it when he says he loves you, the only people that can determine this are you and him.
+To start, it may help to ask yourself some questions about your feelings for him and on your relationship.
+Some of these questions may include:

 - How do I feel about him telling me he loves me so often?
 Do I really think that it's possible for him to know he loves me so soon, without meeting in person?